scottgonzalez/widget-factory-docs/how-to-use-the-widget-factory.md

 callbacks so users can react when the state of your plugin changes.
 We can see below how to add a callback to our progress bar to signify when the progress has reached 100%.
 The `_trigger` method takes three
-parameters: the name of the callback, a native event object that initiated the callback, and a hash of data relevant to the event.
+parameters: the name of the callback, a jQuery event object that initiated the callback, and a hash of data relevant to the event.
 The callback name is the only required parameter, but the others can be very useful for users who want to implement custom functionality on top of your plugin.
-For example, if we were building a draggable plugin, we could pass the native mousemove event when triggering a drag callback;
+For example, if we were building a draggable plugin, we could pass the mousemove event when triggering a drag callback;
 this would allow users to react to the drag based on the x/y coordinates provided by the event object.
+Note that the original event passed to `_trigger` must be a jQuery event, not a native browser event.

     $.widget( "custom.progressbar", {
         options: {